diffuser6424/copywiki/README.md

 Data analysis with Obsidian
 - Obsidian markdown vault with graph and tag plugins enabled.
-- Obsidian opens a file directory, aggregates tags and generates graphs to display relationships between files/articles.
+- Obsidian opens a file directory, aggregates tags, and generates graphs to display relationships between files/articles.
-- I am still searching for use cases and new methods of using mediawiki API.
+- I am still searching for use cases and new methods of using MediaWiki API.

 ![](https://i.imgur.com/1rhLSRX.jpg)
 ![](https://i.imgur.com/rOnaJ89.jpg)